 In the course of my research for a couple of books, I was fascinated to discover that several gunfights had occurred in Alamosa back in the old days, and that gambling was to had at the nicer places in town.
 One of the places mentioned by Poker Alice Tubbs as gambling at in the Valley was Alamosa, Del Norte, and Creede.
 In Alamosa, that would have most likely been the Old Victoria Hotel.
 Back in the day, it was the grandest place to stay.
 When I knew it, it was a dump and a battlefield.
 I recall it being the site of more than a few bloody fights and a couple of homicides.
 When it was torn down, not many people missed it.

 Alice also gambled in Del Norte, a small town that almost became the capitol of Colorado.
 Of the requirements for the capitol, there had to be a college or university there.
+Story has it the guy who would have cast the vote in favor of Del Norte decided to go fishing instead.
+Read here about one of the more infamous events in the history of the town, one I didn’t know about until stumbling on it (and I lived there for years).

 It’s rather fun setting a novel in places that exist.
 In the course of doing research, you find all kinds of things you knew nothing about, even if you were born and raised there.